 1) Get fitted by a pro

 In this era there is no excuse to not be fitted for a bra.
 Department stores, like Macy’s (where I got my Bali fitting), are flush with fit specialists and some even train their sales associates as well.
-Even independent specialty stores, like Intimacy, are now found all around the country.
+Even independent specialty stores are now found all around the country.

 2) Be prepared